a11yproject/a11yproject.com/README.md

     $ jekyll serve

 Your local copy will now be accessible at `http://localhost:4000`.
 Then use `CTRL` + `C` to stop the server.

+If you are experiencing Ruby issues that are preventing you from launching the local copy, you may need to [install bundler](https://bundler.io/).
+Once installed try this command instead:

+     $ bundle exec jekyll serve